01-edu/public/subjects/devops/candidates_checker/README.md

 ### Hints

 - In order to succeed your script should print **exactly** the same output as the one in the usage section.
-So `Add a new candidate`, `name: ` and `age: ` should be written in the exact same way and order.
+So `Add a new candidate:`, `name: ` and `age: ` should be written in the exact same way and order.

 - Tough it is not mandatory you could use `if __name__ == '__main__':` to specify the entrypoint of your script.